 Table of contents

-- What is Hibernation?
+What is Hibernation?

-Hibernation, also known as S4 ACPI state, is a power state that consumes the lowest power while all your working progress is saved.
+Hibernation, also known as the S4 ACPI state, is a power state that consumes the lowest power while all your working progress is saved.
 As a result, you can resume your work in days right where you left off without worrying about battery drain during hibernation.

 Hibernate state (S4)